Frustrated by your job search?

 How Do You Know You’re Stuck?

-If you are not getting to the first interview, especially within a month of applying to the role, either the job you are applying to is not a match for your skill set or your applications materials aren’t making it clear that you’re an ideal candidate.
+If you are not getting to the first interview, especially within a month of applying to the role, either the job you are applying to is not a match for your skillset or your application materials aren’t making it clear that you’re an ideal candidate.
 If you’re not making it to the technical round, then prepare and practice your answers to behavioral interview questions.
 Not getting past the technical questions?
 Then there is something you’re not showing your interviewer, whether it’s your work or your thought process.
-If you’re getting to the onsite interview but not receiving an offer, then there is a something to evaluate in that exchange as well.
+If you’re getting to the onsite interview but not receiving an offer, then there is something to evaluate in that exchange as well.

 How to Get Unstuck

 Now, to try and reproduce the problem, I recommend picking three trusted others to review your work including putting you through a mock interview.
 I say three because any more than that and all the feedback you get can be overwhelming and muddy your motivation.
 This also challenges you to pick only those you trust, are qualified, and will tell you what you need to hear and not just what you want to hear.
-This team of three should be able to look at your cover letter and resume and determine if it’s worthy for the roles you are applying to, ask you relevant interview questions and provide constructive feedback as to how you deliver your answers and the content you provide.
+This team of three should be able to look at your cover letter and resume and determine if it’s worthy for the roles you are applying to, ask you relevant interview questions, and provide constructive feedback as to how you deliver your answers and the content you provide.

 While sometimes the delay in responses to your application or interview falls at the feet of the hiring team, by taking this approach to debugging your job search you empower yourself to keep the momentum rather than constantly refreshing your email hoping someone will write you back.